 1. Swim with Humpback Whales

-Niue is one of the very few places in the world where you can actually swim alongside some of the ocean’s largest mammals. humpback whales frequent Niue’s waters between July and September each year after an amazing migration from the Antarctic.
+Niue is one of the very few places in the world where you can actually swim alongside some of the ocean’s largest mammals.
+Humpback whales frequent Niue’s waters between July and September each year after an amazing migration from the Antarctic.
 Licensed operators following strict guidelines can take you to have an in-water interaction with these gentle giants in some of the clearest waters for an unforgettable and unusual experience.
-See The Guide to Swimming with Whales in Niue for more information.
+See The Guide to Whale Watching & Swimming in Niue for more information.

 2. Hold a Giant Coconut Crab

 Niueans revere the almighty uga, also known as a coconut crab!
 These unusual crabs reside on the land climbing trees and ripping open coconut husks with their powerful claws.
-The giant crab which can live up to 60 years is also a delicacy in Niue, where joining an uga hunting tour gives you a unique chance to have one cooked for you.
-However, there are many opportunities to hold a uga on the amazing nature tours in Niue.
+The giant crab which can live up to 60 years is also a delicacy in Niue, where joining an uga hunting tour gives you a unique chance to catch your own to cook.
+However, there are many opportunities to hold a uga on the amazing 8 Best Nature Tours in Niue.

 3. See a Village Show Day

 Niue’s culture is accessible and authentic and there’s no greater example of what the Niuean culture is all about than a village show day!
 Each year, each of the 14 villages on the island hosts their own show day where they present the best of their crops, catch, handicrafts and much much more.
 The event usually involves playing traditional and contemporary games and partaking in fun competitions.
-Learn more in What are the Village Show Days in Niue?
+Learn more about these events in our guide, What are the Village Show Days in Niue?

 4. Try Niuean Food

 Where else can you try Niuean cuisine?
-Niue prides itself on traditional dishes like takihi, povi masima, faikai ika, pitako and nane, which you can sample and Niuean buffet nights or even sometimes pick up at the Niue Market.
+Niue prides itself on traditional dishes like takihi, povi masima, faikai ika, pitako and nane, which you can sample and Niuean buffet nights or at the Niue Market.
 They also have traditional cooking techniques like an underground oven called an “umu”.
-Find out more in The Guide to Food in Niue.
+Find out more about umu nights, staple Niuean foods and more in The Guide to Food in Niue.

 5. See Ancient Polynesian Heirlooms

 Niue has an interesting history of early Polynesian settlers and kings.
 Traditions have been passed on from generation to generation, and with that, heirlooms of traditional Niue.
-Tours like the Avatele Village Experience give you a great insight into the history and customs of Niue [Update: this tour is no longer available], while the Taoga Niue Museum holds many interesting treasures to admire.
+Fale Tau Taoga Niue Museum holds many interesting treasures to admire, from ancient stone tools to traditional costumes.
 Check out some of the other cultural experiences in the 10 Best Ways to Experience the Niue Culture.

 Learn about what it’s like to live in the rainforest of a tropical island on one of the fantastic nature tours in Niue.
-Misa’s Nature Tour is with a guide who grew up living in the bush, while the Ebony Rainforest Tour takes you into the island’s Huvalu Forest Conservation Area to show you how Niueans have survived in the forests for centuries.
-You’ll learn how to make fire, which coconuts to eat, and see the caves that people used to sleep in.
-Learn more about these tours in The Best Guided Tours in Niue.
+The Ebony Rainforest Tour takes you into the island’s Huvalu Forest Conservation Area to show you how Niueans have survived in the forests for centuries.
+You’ll learn which plants to eat and which to use as tools and see the caves that people used to sleep in.
+Learn more about these tours in The 6 Best Guided Tours in Niue.

-Finally, another unusual wildlife interaction to have is with spinner dolphins.
+Another unusual wildlife interaction to have is with spinner dolphins.
 Sure, you can swim with dolphins in many places around the world, but the technique for swimming with Niue’s acrobatic dolphins is quite unusual.
 Swimmers will simply hold onto a rope with a handle alongside the boat and gently be dragged along, which often attracts dolphins to swim alongside you!
-Find out more in The Guide to Swimming with Dolphins in Niue.
+Find out more in The Guide to Dolphin Watching & Swimming in Niue.